 Step 1: Apply for an FSA ID.

-Apply for an FSA ID.
-Your ID will enable you to “sign” documents electronically, access your Student Aid Report (SAR) online and make corrections to your FAFSA through the web.
-If applicable both the parent and student must each apply for an FSA ID, using separate email addresses.
-If you have applied for aid in past years, you can reuse your FSA ID.
+If you have never completed a FAFSA before you will need to create an FSA ID prior to filling out the FAFSA.
+Simply click the link in Step 2 and follow the “New to the FAFSA” steps.
+Creating an FSA ID will enable you to “sign” documents electronically, access your Student Aid Report (SAR) online and make corrections to your FAFSA through the web.
+If applicable, both the parent and student must each apply for an FSA ID, using separate email addresses.
+If you have applied for aid in past years, you can reuse your FSA ID as a “Returning User”.

 Step 2: Submit the FAFSA.